NikhilSuthar/Scala-Spark-Mail/README.md

 		                                   Failed due to below reason:"
 		        * When MailType is "R" - "Please find below Report:"
 		        * When MailType is "" Or other than "F" & "R" - No Header
+		*  ListOfAttachments = Complete paths of all attachment files separated by Semi Colon (;).
+		      * default value is blank.
+		      * it take String of complete paths of all files separated by Semi Colon (;) and Name separated by Comma withing File path as below.
+		      * When pass value as  - "FilePath1;FilePath2"	or "FilePath"
+		                            -  It send all files with Name as file system.
+              * When pass value as  - "Name1,FilePath1;Name2,FilePath2"	or "Name,FilePath"
+		                            -  It send all files with respective Name separated by comma (,) with File Path.

   # Sample Spark Code